Keep building your sensory inclusion skills

 Another parent shared:

-‘His high school Geography teacher laughed, saying that my son constantly rocked his chair back on two legs.
+"His high school Geography teacher laughed, saying that my son constantly rocked his chair back on two legs.
 He even slumped back and did an impression of him.
 I said that moving helped him focus and then the guy sat up and looked mortified.
 I don’t think it had even occurred to him that there was a real reason behind the rocking.
-This kind of information should be included in teacher training.’
+This kind of information should be included in teacher training."

 Sensory Inclusive Schools wants to help upskill and educate all staff to be confident in recognising when behaviour may be caused by an unmet sensory need.
-Our training courses for teachings and SEN staff, in addition to our direct online support from Advanced Sensory Integration Practitioners, ensure your staff are never placed in such uncomfortable situations with parents.
+Our training courses for teachers and SEN staff, in addition to our direct online support from Advanced Sensory Integration Practitioners, ensure your staff are never placed in such uncomfortable situations with parents.

 Self-regulation is the ability to manage your emotions, behaviours and thoughts.
 It’s a key skill for academic success and overall well-being.
 Being able to self-regulate is a prerequisite for being able to focus in the classroom.
 Moving in school lessons can help develop self-regulation skills in the following ways: